 It takes the generosity of places like BDR to make a difference in the lives of these kids, as well as their communities, and the hope is that the continuation of this event, and others like it, will instill good values for their future.

 “The greatest thing about it is that it keeps the kids busy, it keeps them out of trouble,” said Wickstrom during the event.
 “Athletics are the best.
-If you get all the young kids educated with what drugs are, we’d be a lot further ahead with all of the problems that we have.”
+If you get all the young kids educated on what drugs are, we’d be a lot further ahead with all of the problems that we have.”